Transforming Principal Preparation

 This policy brief, the first in a series from BEST NC, highlights the critical importance of school principals and documents North Carolina’s investment in a new approach to principals’ initial preparation.
 It explores the business community’s role in advocacy on behalf of school leaders, and looks ahead to additional investments, policies, and communications that can continue to strength North Carolina’s support for school principals.
 Click the image to the left to download a copy of the policy brief, and view short highlights of some of the candidates and programs supported by this initiative below.

-Introduced in the House as HB902, TP3 was incorporated into the state budget in 2015 with an initial investment of $1M.
-The TP3 policy makes state funds available to principal preparation programs through a competitive grant program.
-Traditional public and independent institutions of higher education are eligible to apply, as are non-traditional, non-profit routes of entry.
-Through the incentive of state funds, TP3 integrates the key research-based components of successful principal preparation nationwide, including:
+The consolidated TP3/Principal Fellows Program is open to traditional public and independent institutions of higher education as well as non-traditional, non-profit routes of entry.
+Through the incentive of state funds, the program integrates the key research-based components of successful principal preparation nationwide, including:

 - Proactive, intentional recruitment efforts

 - Strategic and sustained investments in teacher & principal salaries

 - Teacher recruitment scholarships for hard-to-staff schools & subjects